DCMLab/pitchplots/README.md

 ## Quick manual
 - you will need the following library installed: Pandas, Matplotlib, Numpy and of course the standard python libraries
-- put the following python files in a folder: musical_plot_hex, musical_plot_pie, musical_functions and musical_read_file
-- create a python script in the same folder, you can use
-- give the location of your data in location, example of data:
-- try the different settings and don't hesitate to send your comments to: timothy.loayza@epfl.ch

 ## Versions
 - it's currently the version